moha-abdul/password-locker/README.md

 ## Password Locker App Project

 The project is a python based application that is is entirely based on the command line.
-You create profiles and generate/set own passwords.
+You create profiles and set own passwords.

 ## Project Author